MetOffice/lfric_core/documentation/source/pages/lfric_datamodel/lfric_datamodel.rst

 obtain the field.

 .. figure:: images/field_collections.svg
-   :alt: Representation of some field collections as used in the LFRic atmosphere implementation.
-Each blue line represents a single field collection.
-Multiple stacked ovals represent several related fields within a field collection that may be referenced by another field collection.
-Each field collection is represented as a single variable so can be passed around the model without needing a long argument list.
-In the LFRic atmosphere, the depository field collection holds all "physics" fields passed into the top-level of the model.
-Other field collections contain pointers to the fields in the depository.
-   The prognostic field collection comprises fields that need to be written to the model's checkpoint dump.
-The "rad" and "soil" field collections hold pointers to a subset of fields relating to radiation and soil, meaning the interface to, say, Socrates, does not need to list a lot of individual fields.
-   :name: fig:field_collections

    Representation of some field collections as used in the LFRic atmosphere implementation.
 Each blue line represents a single field